-2022

-£000 £000
+12 Creditors

-12) Creditors - amounts falling due within one year arising from:
+Amounts falling due within one year arising from:

-Insurance activities 103 30
+Insurance activities

-Non-insurance activities 93 84
+Non-insurance activities

-Other provisions and accruals 102 103
+Other provisions and accruals

-298 217

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (CONTINUED)

-13) Transactions with Board Members
+13 Transactions with Board members

-Payments were made to businesses connected or related to Board members.
 All transactions were on normal commercial terms.
-These were as follows:-
+These were as follows:

+Internal Audit Services

-Internal Audit Services:- Haines Watts Controls & Assurance Limited of Farnborough the total sum of £3,193 (2021: £17,852) was paid in respect of internal audit services.
+Validera (formerly Haines Watts Controls & Assurance Limited) of Farnborough the total sum of £3,960 (2022: £3,193) was paid in respect of internal audit services.
 Mr Gurney is a partner within another office of the same federation.
 He has no direct, indirect or financial involvement in the services being provided.

+Payroll Services

-Payroll Services:- Haines Watts Chartered Accountants of Trowbridge, the total sum of £1,690 (2021: £1,971) was paid in respect of payroll bureau services.
-Mr Gurney was formerly a partner within that practice, and is now a partner within another office of the same federation.
+Haines Watts Chartered Accountants of Trowbridge, the total sum of £1,600 (2022: £1,690) was paid in respect of payroll bureau services.
+Mr Gurney was formerly a partner within that practice and is now a partner within another office of the same federation.
 He has no direct, indirect or financial involvement in the services being provided.